Mentoring the Next Generation

 - Provide full-time employment (approx. 170-180 days over eight months) and daily mentoring in a safe working environment compliant with state and federal requirements

-- Pay the apprentice as a W-2 employee with access to workers’ compensation and unemployment insurance compliant with labor laws
+- Pay as an employee with access to workers’ compensation and unemployment insurance compliant with labor laws

-- Balance work-intensive days or weeks due to seasonal fluctuation with adequate rest and time off- meaning at least 1 consistent day off per week
+- Balance work-intensive days or weeks due to seasonal fluctuation with adequate rest and time off

 - Conduct weekly planning meetings with apprentice to outline workload expectations and to answer questions